-By the end of 1997 the fund had about $4 billion in equity and a staggering $150 billion in assets.
+By the end of 1997, the fund had about $4 billion in equity and a staggering $150 billion in assets.
 Put shortly, the leverage was enormous.
 The fund traded many different strategies and markets and correlation was expected to be negative or very low among the strategies.
-One dollar invested in 1993 was at the peak in early 1998 worth 4 (quadropled).
-Quite an astonoshing performance.
+One dollar invested in 1993 was at the peak in early 1998 worth 4 (quadrupled).
+Quite an astonishing performance.
 However, all this performance was due to leverage.
-According to the author the return without gearing was a tiny annual 2.45% from 1993 until end of 1995.
+According to the author, the return without gearing was a tiny annual 2.45% from 1993 until the end of 1995.

 The book describes in detail how the fund collapsed.
 It’s a good read, but it really lacks comments from the partners involved.
 None of the main persons behind LTCM has ever said anything publicly, and this makes the book a lot less interesting.

-One of my favourite books, Fooled by Randomness, covers exactly what went wrong with LTCM: you have to prepare for freak behaviour in the markets.
+One of my favorite books, Fooled by Randomness, covers exactly what went wrong with LTCM: you have to prepare for freak behavior in the markets.